 If you're experiencing rectal bleeding, blood in the stool, changes in bowel movements lasting more than 4 weeks, black tarry stools, anemia, weight loss, fatigue, persistent abdominal discomfort and/or change in the caliber of stools, you should consult your physician.

-What's your advice for someone who was recently diagnosed?
+What advice is there for someone who was recently diagnosed?

 Seek treatment where there is a multi-disciplinary care team, and keep a positive attitude.